 As a result, the client was able to join a well regarded regional firm.
 From day one, he had a steady flow of work (i.e. from his former employer) and a strong foundation on which to build a practice.

-Many lawyers found their careers disrupted at the start of 2003 when two of Boston’s oldest firms closed.
+Many lawyers find their careers disrupted when a firm merges, is acquired or closes its door.
 A corporate partner from one of these firms came to me seeking help in vetting his career options.
 He had largely been a service partner, but he knew he could generate business if he were at a smaller firm.
 Initially the focus was on helping the client to secure a new job.
 This involved:

 After the client was reestablished in his new firm, I helped the client to create and implement a marketing plan.
 With my help, the client was able to better focus his marketing message.
 With my coaching support, he continues to increase his visibility by writing articles, sending out mailings, choosing good public speaking opportunities and participating in a variety of activities sponsored by non-profit organizations that interest him.